title: Command Reference

 - Package not found: Run

-vipm package-list-refreshand verify the package ID at vipm.io. - Wrong LabVIEW version: Specify
+vipm refreshand verify the package ID at vipm.io. - Wrong LabVIEW version: Specify

 --labview-versionand--labview-bitnessto target the correct environment.